-Through our parent company EMC Technologies we are able to offer a complete RCM compliance testing “One-stop” solution.
+Through our parent company EMC Technologies we are able to offer a complete RCM SAR testing as part of a large EMC testing project.
 We can offer the same great service, price and will organise all the testing through our parent company EMC Technologies (EMC Tech) at no additional expense passed on to you our customer.
 This can allow you to commence with the EMC Testing whilst we liaise with our parent company and get costings and scheduling for the safety testing.

 What can EMC Technologies offer in the way of SAR testing?